bnaucler/mtmp/README.md

 ## Disclaimer
 Wrote this to experiment with libcurl and libjansson; not to create a solid product.

+Currently my personal (limited) API key to OpenWeathermap is hardcoded in the source.
+Please change to your own key if you intend to send more than an occasional request.

 ## License
 MIT (do whatever you want)